REACH OUT TODAY

 • Problems with Relationships — If your drinking is causing problems with your relationships, such as arguments with your partner or family members about your drinking, it might be a sign of a problem.

-• Inability to Quit or Cut Down — If you’ve tried to stop drinking or to cut down and found that you can’t, it may indicate a dependence on alcohol.
+• Inability to Quit or Cut Down — If you’ve tried to stop drinking or to cut down and found that you can’t, it may indicate an alcohol dependence.

-• Withdrawal Symptoms — If you experience withdrawal symptoms when you don’t drink, such as sweating, shaking, restlessness, nausea, or insomnia, it’s likely you’ve developed a physical dependency on alcohol.
+• Withdrawal Symptoms — If you experience withdrawal symptoms when you don’t drink, such as sweating, shaking, restlessness, nausea, or insomnia, you’ve likely developed a physical dependency on alcohol.

 • Cravings — If you have a strong need or urge to drink, it can be a clear sign of a drinking problem.